pkic/pkic.org/content/blog/2019/2019-10-21-online-identity-is-important-lets-upgrade-extended-validation.md

 But if you start showing this data the first time someone mouses over the address bar they’ll start looking for it.
 Aesthetically the browsers can do it however they want, but if we at least partially standardize this approach some of the education takes care of itself, once people notice it’s there they’ll find it useful.

-That brings us to &hellip;
+That brings us to …

 ### Educational messages on browser start pages